thesave/jolint/README.md

 ### SublimeLinter-jolint plugin

-Folder `SublimeLinter-jolint` contains a plugin for SublimeLinter to integrate jolint with sublime text.
+Repository [SublimeLinter-jolint](https://github.com/thesave/SublimeLinter-jolint) contains a plugin and the detailed instructions to integrate jolint in Sublime Text.
-The folder also contains detailed instructions for installation.